vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_wake-up-alarm-light.md

 ---
 ### Entities

-The dashboard is build up of four entities:
+The dashboard is built up of four entities:

 * An entity to control the LED strip.
   * In this case `switch.blitzsmartplug_led`